mmckinst/puppet-lint-legacy_facts-check/README.md

 ## Limitations

+The linter can only scan known facts in the codebase, custom facts cannot be scanned.

 The linter will only find and work on top scope facts like `$::osfamily`, non-top scope facts like `$osfamily` will not be found or fixed.